Skip to main content

 • Internships can be arranged for fall, spring, or summer semesters.

 • If approved, student interns register for course credit under the direction of a faculty member.
-The faculty member helps the student to structure the course, communicates regularly, and evaluates his or her academic performance.
+The faculty member helps the student to structure the course, communicates regularly, and evaluates their academic performance.

 • Academic credit is granted not for work per se, but rather for successful completion of assignments that integrate the workplace experience with classroom knowledge.
 Thus it is important that student-interns be exposed to processes, operations, etc., that will enable them to use the skills, concepts, and/or theories developed in their course of study.